 This past June, travel writer and photographer Karin Leperi cruised with Viking River Cruises on “The European Grand Tour.”
-Her journey on the Gefjon was a 15-day cruise that covered the best of Europe – from the stately elegance of Budapest to the windmills of Amsterdam.
+Her journey on the Gefjon, courtesy of Viking, was a 15-day cruise that covered the best of Europe – from the stately elegance of Budapest to the windmills of Amsterdam.

 The Viking Longship Gefjon was my traveling home for 15-days while I cruised the Danube, Rhine and Main rivers last year on Viking’s “Grand European Tour.”
 This is a bucket-list river cruise for any traveler wanting to see medieval castles, experience regional Germanic and Eastern European cuisine, and discover the classical musical delights of Vienna.
 Grand European Tour includes 12 guided tours and traverses 4 countries (Hungary, Austria, Germany and the Netherlands).

 Each Viking longship is named after a Viking God or Goddess, and Gefjon follows suit.
 Gefjon honors the Norse Goddess of the Plow.
 After transforming her four sons into beasts of burden, she created the Danish island of Zealand after the ruler of Sweden offered her all the land she and four oxen could plow in a day and night.
 Built in 2015, Viking’s Gefjon is a contemporary longship registered in Germany.
 Part of the award-winning longship class of vessels, there are 4 decks with a crew of 50 and guest capacity of 190.
 This translates into 95 outside staterooms (25 Standard Staterooms, 22 French Balcony Staterooms, 39 Veranda Staterooms, 7 Veranda Suites and 2 Explorer Suites.)